andreterceiro/dio-mobile-meu-tudo--working-with-react-native-components/README.md

 ![text simulating a button](images/text-simulating-a-button.png)

 ## Selectable text

 Please use in the Text component the "selectable" (={true}) property:

 ![text selectable property](images/text-selectable-property.png)

+# Components and frameworks

+Teacher said that besides React Native components, Expo provides some components also.

 # External link